willroberts/raven-shield-2020/CUSTOM.md

 #### Disk Space Requirements

-A basic Linux Droplet will give you 25GB of storage, which may not be enough to host your custom content.
+A basic Linux Droplet (see [SERVERS.md](SERVERS.md)) will give you 25GB of storage, which may not be enough to host your custom content.
 If that's the case, you'll need to upgrade to a larger Droplet type.

 #### Download Speeds